5 Lessons That Can Make or Break Start-ups

 VCs glorify money because their job is to get high returns on investments fast.
 And return on investment is their measure of success.

 So they talk about it a lot.
 Then, start-up founders follow their lead with eyes full of stars.
 They start worshiping money as the solution to all their problems.
-All of that is amplified by TV reality shows and social media where being a millionaire seems to be the only criteria to live a successful life.
+All of that is amplified by TV reality shows and social media where being a millionaire seems to be the only criterion to live a successful life.

 They even invented terms for it like unicorns.
 And the race is on to discover the next one.